pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 ##### Repositories

-_If you are using Debian 10 you can skip this step, MariaDB 10.3 is the default packages_
+_If you are using Debian 10 or Ubuntu 18.04 you can skip this step, MariaDB 10.3 is in the default packages_

-We currently use MariaDB 10.3, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Debian&version=10.3).
+We currently use MariaDB 10.4, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Debian&version=10.4).

 Simply enter there your system specifications and follow the detailed instructions.